Grealish given glimpse of life as England's most expensive player in tough Man City debut

 And on the pitch, Leicester were at full strength while Guardiola’s starting XI contained only three of the players who were in the side for the Champions League defeat in Porto at the end of May, with Phil Foden and Kevin De Bruyne injured and the other English and Brazilian players to return to training next week.

-The 18-year-old winger Sam Edozie was handed a first-team debut while fellow academy product Palmer was given just the second start of his City career and both impressed at times.
+Eighteen-year-old winger Sam Edozie was handed a first-team debut while fellow academy product Palmer was given just the second start of his City career, and both impressed at times.

 City did have the chances to win it, with Mahrez squandering the best opportunity, but it was another mistake from Nathan Ake that cost them when his clumsy challenge gave Kelechi Iheanacho a penalty when the game was heading towards a shootout.